skeate/cs7641-p4/README.md

     * The total run time if all experiments are executed using the test environment described above:

-        * Total Run Time:   SEVERAL HOURS
+        * Total Run Time:   SEVERAL HOURS (~4-5 days with default parameters on my machine)

 **Citations**